ethannnn6122/persona-panel/README.md

 2.  **Create a virtual environment and install the dependencies:**
     ```bash
     python -m venv .venv
-    source .venv/bin/activate  # On Windows, use `.venv\Scripts\activate`
+    source .venv/bin/activate  # On Windows, use `.venv\Scripts\activate` (no source)
     pip install -r requirements.txt
     ```

 3.  **Configure the Debaters (two ways)**

-    You can configure personas either by editing the defaults in the code (persistent) or by using the Streamlit UI (quick, in-app).
+    You can configure personas by using the Streamlit UI .

     Option A — Streamlit UI (quick, in-app)